Nico331/SE2-2023-G07_Thesis-Management/backEndDoc.md

 	- PUT ___`/API/proposals/{proposalID}`___
 	- Request body must contain the updated ProposalDTO.
 	- Return the just updated and saved ProposalDTO object.
+- Archive a Proposal
+	- PUT ___`/API/proposals//manuallyarchived/{proposalID}`___
+    - Returns OK if success, BAD_REQUEST or NOT_FOUND otherwise.
 - Get an existing Proposal
 	- GET ___`/API/proposals/{proposalID}`___
 	- Return the requested proposal if exists, otherwise response code 404.
 - Get all existing Proposals
 	- GET ___`/API/proposals`___
 	- Return an array of ProposalDTO objects.
 It contains all the proposals in the database.
+- Get all the active proposals and filtered for a student.
+  	- GET ___`/API/proposals/student/{studentid}`___
+  	- Returns all the active (not archived, not expired) proposals, without the ones the student already applied for.
-- Get all the Proposals created by a supervisor
+- Get all the active Proposals created by a supervisor
 	- GET ___`/API/proposals/bysupervisor/{supervisorID}`___
-	- Return an array of ProposalDTO objects.
-The proposals are the only ones created by the supervisor specified in the URL.
+	- Returns an array of ProposalDTO objects.
+The proposals are the only ones created by the supervisor specified and still active (not archived, not expired).
+- Get all the active Proposals matching the filters
+	- GET ___`/API/proposals/filters?filter1=value1&filter2=value2&...`___
+	- Returns the Proposals that match with searching filters.
 - Delete an existing Proposal
 	- DELETE ___`/API/proposals/{proposalID}`___
 	- Return the status OK when success.